Auditions

 SEEKING

-3 males and 1 female child, performers with a versatile depth and emotional range to embody the complex characters.
+4 females and 2-3 males, performers with a versatile depth and emotional range to embody the complex characters.

 PREPARATION